 What Should Be In Place Before We Start:

 Most common steam shower cabins electric feed will be made by a 13 amp standard 240v connection (two if it has a whirlpool bath function).
-This is the single most important bit and with all electric works, especially when water is involved MUST be carried out by a qualified trades person.
-The Steam units require a 13 amp isolated fused spur to be fitted to ensure full water proofed connection.
-The sockets must be on a RCD to ensure safety and to isolate the unit if required.
+This is the single most important bit and with all electric works, especially when water is involved MUST be carried out by a qualified tradesperson.
+The Steam units require a 13 amp isolated fused spur to be fitted to ensure full waterproofed connection.
+The sockets must be on an RCD to ensure safety and to isolate the unit if required.
 Your electrician will advise you on this, as I said a qualified tradesman must do the electrical fitting.
 The power within the unit is converted to operate the lighting and radio is converted to a safe 12 volts.

 Building A Steam Shower Unit:

-2. Don’t screw up and screws tight until the end.
-This allow the panels and glass to move and twist into position as you go.
+2. Don't screw up and screws tight until the end.
+This allows the panels and glass to move and twist into position as you go.